The New York City Subway: A ludicrous concoction of clashes

 “The official train made its run exactly on time, arriving at One Hundred and Forty-fifth Street in exactly twenty-six minutes, all along the way crowds of excited New Yorkers were collected around the little entrances talking about the unheard trains that they knew were dashing by below, and waiting eagerly for the first passengers to emerge from the underground passageways at their feet...Much as the Subway has been talked about, New York was not prepared for this scene and did not seem able to grow used to it.”

 There was a learning curve.
-When Brooklyn-Manhattan Transit (BMT) — known as Brooklyn Rapid Transit (BRT) before going bankrupt in 1919 and getting restructured in 1923 — entered the developing subway market, it "made the odd choice to operate wooden cars that had previously been used as elevated trains in its newly-formed underground system.
-That came to an end in 1918, after one of those wooden cars crashed in a subway tunnel near Prospect Park, killing 93 passengers.”
-In the following decades, both the subway and its train cars evolved.
+When the Brooklyn–Manhattan Transit system (BMT), previously known as the Brooklyn Rapid Transit Company (BRT) before its bankruptcy in 1919 and restructuring in 1923, entered the emerging subway market, it made the unusual decision to run wooden cars that had originally been used on elevated lines in its new underground system.
+That practice ended in 1918 after one of those wooden cars derailed in a subway tunnel near Prospect Park, killing 93 passengers.
+In the decades that followed, both the subway system and its train cars underwent significant evolution.

 In the early 1920s, the NYC mayor proposed a new plan — an elaborate series of city-owned and operated mass transit lines that would compete with the BMT and IRT.
 And so, the New York City Board of Transportation was formed; it oversaw the creation of the Independent Subway System (initially ISS, later IND), which opened its first line on September 2nd of 1932.
 By 1954, however, all three rapid transit systems were made into one city-operated enterprise known as the New York City Transit Authority (NYCTA), which also operated the city's public buses.